Cody-Junier/ReadMe4U/ReadMe4U.md

 ## Installation

-awr
+To install this project, please download all files, as well as inquirer via  Node.JS.
+Once installed, simply run the command "node index.js" and answer all prompts.

 ## Usage

-aw
+As an example, this README.md file was generated using this program!

 ## Contributing

-rw
+My Dog, Shirley.

 ## Tests

-ar

 ## Questions

-Find me on GitHub at <https://github.com/a> and take a look at my current and past projects.
+Find me on GitHub at <https://github.com/cody-junier> and take a look at my current and past projects.
-If you have any questions about this projcet, please send an email with the subject line war to my email address at: warw
+If you have any questions about this projcet, please send an email with the subject line READMe4U to my email address at: codyjunier@gmail.com

 ## License